Sly-Panda/Star-Sonata-Team-Bot/README.md

 * /addcyborg [galaxy] [dg] - Adds a Cyborg DG location to the list.
 * /ubers - Displays known Uber locations.
 * /updateuberlocation [name] [location] - Changes the location of an Uber.

+**There are also some additional ingame commands (other than the ones you set yourself in the config**

+* !manhours [manhours] [workforace] - Calcualtes build time based on the set production % in the config (ConstructionBonusMax).
+* !savings [amount] - Calculates savings for bulk builds.
+* !ubers - Displays known uber locations and links them for easy AP (update through discord with /updateuberlocation [name] [location])
+* !stellas - Displays known stella DG locations and their AP links (update through discord with /addstella)
+* !cyborgs - Displays known cyborg DG locations and their AP links (update through discord with /addcyborg)
+* ![Join Fleet Command] - Will invite you to a fleet run by the bot (If you wish to have multiple of your own characters invited at the same time, then add them to TeamCharacters.json)

 **Note: Some commands may have additional options or require specific permissions.
 You can access the config in Configuration/StarSonataInfo.json**